 This one particular beverage is easily found in every nook and corner, is easy to make and really cheap, but has multiple health benefits.
 A glass of nimbu paani will refresh you when you are down and drained.

-Summer heat can make us feel lethargic, which not only affects the person’s performance, but affects the appetite as well.
 It is hard to enjoy a heavy meal during the summers, especially in the afternoons when the sun is literally above your heads.
-However, skipping the meal is not a wise thing to do.
-Something that you can do is replace your mid-day meal with some healthy fruits that are rich in water content.
+However, skipping the meal is not wise.
+Hence, you can replace it with some healthy fruits that are rich in water content.

 As the name suggests watermelon is one of the best hydrating foods.
 Watermelon is around 90% water and a great alternative to help you out this summer, will also tickle your sweet tooth with its natural sugars.
-It is full of antioxidants that help remove free radicals from the body that are produced during natural processes, such as metabolism.
-Watermelon must be a part of your diet this summer.
+It is full of antioxidants that help remove free radicals from the body.

-Carrots are rich in vitamin A, vitamin C, minerals and fiber making it a super healthy food item.
-The beta-carotene in carrots reduce reactions of sunburn protecting your skin.
+Carrots are rich in vitamin A, vitamin C, minerals and fiber making it a super healthy addition to your plate.
+The beta-carotene in carrots reduces reactions of sunburn protecting your skin.